 Social-emotional learning skill: Self-regulation.
 Being in a virtual volunteer position takes a lot of skills as there is no one overseeing you directly.

 Virtual Volunteer Idea #10: Sew blankets and put together care bags

 There are so many kids in need, and comfort items like blankets can make a big difference.
 Volunteering with an organization like BinkyPatrol is a great way to give back.
-Right now, they’re also looking for donations for cloth masks as well.
+Right now, they’re also looking for donations of cloth masks as well.

 Social-emotional learning skill: Social-awareness.
 Understanding and being able to look at the needs of others is a big factor in volunteering.

 Looking for additional resources for virtual projects for students?
 Check out these ideas, trainings, and resources to help you plan virtual volunteer, community service, or service-learning projects.